-Admission into the Therapy Program is based on the successful completion of a three-step process:
+Admission into the therapy program is based on three areas:

-Step One:
+Area One:

 - 1. Grade Point Average - a.
-An undergraduate GPA of 3.0 or above is deemed adequate for consideration of acceptance to the MFT Program. - Students with a GPA of 2.7 to 2.99 may be considered for restricted admission by submitting GRE or MAT scores.
-Students who do not desire to submit those scores may request consideration under alternate evidence. - c.
-Students whose GPA is below 2.7 are generally not considered for admission to the MFT program.
-Prospective students may take additional courses to increase GPA for eligibility. - 2.
-Students with a GPA below a 3.0 are required to take the Graduate Record Examination (GRE), Miller Analogies Test (MAT), or submit a statement and supporting evidence that highlights the student's ability to succeed in graduate school (see application process for admission to Graduate Studies in Education). - Scores at or above the 25th percentile on the MAT or the GRE's Verbal, Quantitative, and Analytical subtests are considered adequate for consideration of acceptance into the MFT Program. - b.
-Students with scores between the 10th and 25th percentile may be granted restricted admission.
+An undergraduate GPA of 3.0 or above is deemed adequate for consideration of acceptance to the MFT Program. - b.
+Students with a GPA of 2.7 to 2.99 may be considered for restricted admission by submitting GRE/MAT scores or an exam alternative essay. - Scores at or above the 25th percentile on the MAT or the GRE's Verbal, Quantitative, and Analytical subtests are considered adequate for consideration of acceptance into the MFT Program. - Students with scores between the 10th and 25th percentile may be granted restricted admission.
 To be considered for full admission, a student must successfully complete two graduate courses, each being three credits (for a total of six credits), with a "B" or better.
-These classes will be selected by the Admission Committee and must be taken at Whitworth University. - c.
-Students whose scores fall below the 10th percentile will not be considered for admission to the program and are encouraged to retake the GRE or MAT. - d.
-Alternative to GRE/MAT.
-Submit a statement with documenting evidence from three or more sources that supports your ability for success in graduate school.
+These classes will be selected by the Admission Committee and must be taken at Whitworth University. - Students whose scores fall below the 10th percentile will not be considered for admission to the program and are encouraged to retake the GRE or MAT.

+- Alternative to GRE/MAT: Submit a statement with documenting evidence from three or more sources that supports your ability for success in graduate school.
 (Note: Evidence should address general verbal and mathematical ability, written communication and critical thinking.
-The statement may include previous performances in graduate-level courses, copies of research papers, professional writing, a sample of a statistical report, professional evaluations, or evidence of high level of achievement in undergraduate program, or other appropriate indicators.
+The statement may include previous performances in graduate-level courses, copies of research papers, professional writing, a sample of a statistical report, professional evaluations, or evidence of high level of achievement in an undergraduate program, or other appropriate indicators. - c.
+Students whose GPA is below 2.7 are generally not considered for admission to the MFT program.
+Prospective students may take additional courses to increase GPA for eligibility.

-- 3. Technological Competency - a.
-Students should come into the program with basic technological skills in production software such as file management, Microsoft Word, Excel, PowerPoint, Internet browsing, e-mail, and library searches.
-Students will also need to gain the skills required to use Self-Service and Blackboard.
+Technological Competency: Students should come into the program with basic technological skills in production software such as file management, Microsoft Word, Excel, PowerPoint, internet browsing, email, and library searches.
+Students will also need to gain the skills required to use Self-Service and Canvas.

-Step Two:
+Area Two:

-- 1. Recommendations - a.
-Students are required to submit three recommendation forms.
+- 1. Recommendations: Students are required to submit three recommendation forms.
 Appropriate sources for these recommendations include employers or professors who can comment on the student's academic, professional, and relational skills.
 The Graduate Studies in Education Admissions office will provide the appropriate forms along with instructions for their completion. - 2.
-Statement of Intent - a.
-Students are required to submit a statement that reflects their rationale for pursuing a graduate degree in MFT at Whitworth University.
+Statement of Intent: Students are required to submit a statement that reflects their rationale for pursuing a graduate degree in MFT at Whitworth University.
 The statement should include specific professional goals and philosophy, and also a commitment of time for practicum and internship. - 3.
-Professional Resume - a.
-Students are required to submit a resume of their pertinent work experience.
+Professional Resume: Students are required to submit a resume of their pertinent work experience.

-Step Three:
+Area Three:

-- Students who successfully meet the initial entrance requirements outlined in Steps One and Two may be invited to participate in an admissions interview process. - a.
+- 1. Students who successfully meet the initial entrance requirements outlined in Areas one and two may be invited to participate in an admissions interview process. - a.
 An interview is required prior to admittance.
 Applicants will interview with current faculty and staff.
 Applicants will have an opportunity to ask current students questions. - b.
-Admissions decisions will be made following the interview process. - If admitted, students will enroll in the MFT Program's initial entry courses, EDF 502, Counseling Theories and EDF 501 Intro to Marriage and Family Therapy.
-To make satisfactory progress in the program, students must complete these courses with a "B" or better.
-Please note that a "B-" does not meet this standard. - 3.
-Successful completion of all prerequisite course work with a "B" or better as outlined by the Admissions Committee.
+Admissions decisions will be made following the interview process. - 2.
+If admitted, students will enroll in the MFT Program's initial entry courses, EDF 502: Counseling Theories and EDF 501: Intro to Marriage and Family Therapy.
+To make satisfactory progress in the program, students must complete these courses with a B or better.
+Please note that a B- does not meet this standard. - 3.
+Successful completion of all prerequisite course work.